kjkwang/APIM-Gateway-Developer-Tools/README.md

 ### Design Time: Local Gateway Solution Development
-Design Time refers to activities pertaining to the design or development activities of Gateway policy language.
+Design Time refers to activities pertaining to the design or development activities of Gateway policy language. add link to main wiki

 ### Run Time: CI/CD Pipeline with Log Analytics and Performance Metrics
 Run Time refers to the activities pertaining to integration, delivery, and deployment activities of the Container Gateway life cycle – automation is used where the described tools allow it.
-The monitoring of logs and performance metrics are also included.
+The monitoring of logs and performance metrics are also included. add link to main wiki
 ## About the Beta Release
 The Ephemeral Gateway is a work in progress and the contents of this Git repository is intended as a preview for any organization wanting to explore the implementation of a CI/CD workflow for their API Gateway solution development life cyle.
 We encourage you to give it a try and provide our development and testing teams your valuable feedback!